bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 In this example tutorial, we use Bacalhau and Easy OCR to digitize paper records or for recognizing characters or extract text data from images stored on IPFS/Filecoin or on the web.
 [EasyOCR](https://www.jaided.ai/) is a ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc. With easy OCR you use the pretrained models or use your own fine tuned model.

 ## TD:LR
-Using Bacalhau and Easy OCR to extract text data from images stored on IPFS/Filecoin or on the web.
+Using Bacalhau and Easy OCR to extract text data from images stored on the web.

 ## Prerequisite